Employee rights calling in sick: What you must know

 • You can quit your job at any time and for no reason

 That means that you CAN get fired for calling in sick if it rubs your boss the wrong way and they feel like firing you.
-Not only that, but they can choose not to list the reason why they terminated you, so you likely won’t know why you were let go.
+Not only that, but they can choose not to list the reason why they terminated you.
+You likely won’t know why you were let go.

-That’s why it’s wise not to make a habit of calling in sick just to score free days off.
-Accrual of sick days could signify that you’re faking it just to score extra vacation time.
+That’s why it’s wise not to call in sick to score free days off.
+Accrual of sick days could signify that you’re faking it to score extra vacation time.

 Also, you should avoid social media like the plague during your sick days.